 - Linnea Anderson, Chief of Staff, Human Research Protection Program

-All workshops qualify for continuing education credit.
-In order to receive the credit, you will be required to attend the workshop and complete an evaluation survey.
-To ensure a highly interactive and personalized educational experience, attendance for all trainings is in-person only.
+All workshops qualified for continuing education credit.
+In order to receive the credit, participants were required to attend the workshop and complete an evaluation survey.
+To ensure a highly interactive and personalized educational experience, attendance for all trainings was in-person only.
 Annual Research Ethics Day is part of a University-wide effort to strengthen our human research protections and cultivate a culture of ethics.
-If research teams do not plan to attend the Trainings and Workshops on March 9th, they are encouraged to hold training and development sessions the afternoon of Annual Research Ethics day.
-Topics could include improving practices and processes related to the day-to-day responsibilities for protecting human research participants in the conduct of research.

 In support of improving patient care, University of Minnesota, Interprofessional Continuing Education is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.